-For principle investigators, training must be completed prior to the submission of the IACUC protocol.
-IACUC members must complete the training within sixty days of appointment to the committee or at least prior to providing guidance/voting information regarding IACUC protocols.
+For principal investigators, training must be completed prior to the submission of the IACUC protocol.
+IACUC members must complete the training within sixty days of appointment to the committee and at least prior to providing guidance or voting on animal use protocols.

-St. Cloud State University uses the CITI Training solution to provide online training for various learner groups served on campus.
-In coordination with Academic Affairs, the IACUC has determined the following learner groups and faculty can require any other additional modules as they deem appropriate for the humane care and treatment of animals:
+St. Cloud State University utilizes the CITI Program to provide online training for the various learner groups.
+In coordination with Academic Affairs, the IACUC has determined the following learner groups and faculty can require any additional modules for their students as they deem appropriate for the humane care and use of animals:

 If you are an existing user, log into your account and click on Add a Course or Update Your Learner Groups for St. Cloud State University to view all courses available.

 Registering as a New User for IACUC Training

 Follow these steps to register for your IACUC training program from CITI.
 Under Create an Account, click on Register.
 Select Your Organization Affiliation by querying for the word Cloud and St. Cloud State University should appear in the drop down list.
 Note there should not be a charge to take this training as SCSU covers the annual fee.